JdeRobot/Scratch4Robots/README.md

 ## Make a project

-Make a scratch project and save it in the data directory of the package
+Make a scratch project and save it.

 ## Make the translation from Scratch to python

-	roslaunch scratch4robots scratch2python.launch file:=myscratchfile.sb2
+	rosrun scratch4robots scratch2python.py myscratchfile.sb2

 ## Launch the simulated world